 Using special characters with your ads

-You can write your ads in a number of supported languages.
-Most non-English characters, including tildes, umlauts, and cedillas, will appear correctly in your ads, including the display URL.
+Most non-English characters, including tildes, umlauts, and cedillas, will appear correctly in your ads, including within the display URL.